josephlhall/dc25-votingvillage-report/dc25-votingvillage-report.md

 ## Findings

-DefCon showed that technical minds with no previous knowledge about voting machines, without even being provided proper tools, can still learn how to hack the machines within tens of minutes or a few hours.
+DEF CON showed that technical minds with no previous knowledge about voting machines, without even being provided proper tools, can still learn how to hack the machines within tens of minutes or a few hours.
 Part of this is because there were no restrictions or